The Pros and Cons of Growing Common Milkweed

 The leaves are used by monarch caterpillars for food (milkweeds are their only food source) and are vital to the species’ survival.
 In the late summer, the flowers give way to large pods.
 They burst open to send their feathery-topped seeds into the wind to spread for the following growing season.

 Here’s how to collect milkweed seeds from pods.
+And, learn if you should be removing milkweed bugs from your plants, too.

 Common Milkweed Can Spread Aggressively